divijghose/firedrake/Firedrake-meeting-2025-04-30.md

 ## Discussion-worthy issues/PR

+### CW: Need PyPI owners for packages

+If some of you can create PyPI accounts then I can add you to the PyPI projects that I currently maintain (increase the bus factor).

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*